farcasterxyz/docs/docs/reference/contracts/key-gateway.md

 ## addFor

 Add a key on behalf of another fid owner by providing a signature.
-The owner of the fid must sign an EIP-712 `AddKey` message approving the key.
+The owner of the fid must sign an EIP-712 `Add` message approving the key.
 Reverts if the key is already registered for the owner's fid.

 | Param Name   | type         | Description                                              |
 | ------------ | ------------ | -------------------------------------------------------- |